 I often get asked what gear I use and what I would recommend.
 Below are all the music products I use regularly along with links to buy them if you’d like.
+If you buy a product through the link, you pay the same, but in some cases I get a small payment which helps me keep this site going.

-Mandolin – Newson Mandolin – this is my primary mandolin since 2018.
+- Newson Mandolin – this is my primary mandolin since 2018.
 Great sound and exclusively available at Gruhn guitar’s in Nashville.
 Tell George I said hi 🙂 If you are brand new to mandolin and want a more affordable mandolin to start with – check out the recommendations on my New Mandolin Gear page.

-Picks – There are so many picks out there and believe it or not, your pick really impacts your tone.
+There are so many picks out there and believe it or not, your pick really impacts your tone.
 I’ve played a lot of picks before (and lost just about as many).
 For me, I like Dunlop gator picks.
 They are guitar picks, but they last a while, sound good, are cheap ($5 for 12) and thick.
 I don’t personally like the “mandolin” picks that are more a triangle or circle (like golden gate or the Dawg pick).
 Experiment when you can but below are the ones I use most often:

-Amplifier – I’ve found that even with a good sound guy, having a good personal amp for the stage is a really great idea to avoid issues.
-Normally I use the Fishman Loudbox Mini setup behind me on stage as a backup.
+- Amplifier – Normally I use the Fishman Loudbox Mini setup behind me on stage as a backup.
 If I’m getting lots of feedback from my mandolin through the monitors, I’ll have be able to turn those down or off and use my amp instead

-Mandolin Strings – Used to use coated Elixir strings but they have since ceased production.
+Used to use coated Elixir strings but they have since ceased production.
 Now I mainly just use D’Addario.
 They are well priced, last a while, and don’t break on often.

 - D’Addario Mandolin Strings – I use 11 gauge primarily

-Books – I have a lot of music books in my collection, below are what I think are essentials.
+I have a lot of music books in my collection, below are what I think are essentials.

 - Mike Marshall’s Great Book of Finger Busters – Great strumming hand practice book